Ironton, Ohio: Climate

-Ironton is located within the northern limits of a humid subtropical climate (Koppen Cfa) which is typical of southern Ohio and northern Kentucky.
+Ironton is located within the northern limits of a humid subtropical climate (Koppen Cfa), which is typical of southern Ohio and northern Kentucky.
 The region experiences four distinct seasons.
-Winters are cool to cold with mild periods and summers are generally hot and humid, with significant precipitation year-round.
-Ironton is largely transitional in its plant life, sharing traditionally northern trees in landscaping like the blue spruce along with Magnolia and the occasional Needle Palm from the Upland South.
+Winters are cool to cold with mild periods, and summers are generally hot and humid, with significant precipitation year-round.
+Ironton is largely transitional in its flora, sharing traditionally northern trees in landscaping, such as the blue spruce along with magnolia and the occasional needle palm from the Upland South.